- Differentiate between Bacteria, Archaea, and Eukarya

-- Draw the phylogenetic relationships between bacteria, archaea, and eukarya.
+- Draw and recognize the phylogenetic relationships between Bacteria, Archaea, and Eukarya

-- Explain the fossil, chemical, and genetic evidence for key events for evolution of the three domains of life (bacteria, archaea, eukarya)
+- Identify the fossil, chemical, and genetic evidence for key events for evolution of the three domains of life (Bacteria, Archaea, and Eukarya)

 - Explain why the flourishing of cyanobacteria led to the oxygenation of the atmosphere.